smbjorklund/media_update/doc/development-setup.md

     </Directory>

 Then run `sudo apachectl restart` and visit <http://w3.uib.local> to verify that it works.
 You will get into the Drupal install dialog, which we will not use.
-We'll install the site from the command line instead:
+We’ll install the site from the command line instead:

     $ cd /tmp/w3.uib.no